AnaZonia/moon_notes/Ana Did Science Today.md

 dg-publish: true
 ---

+Anna Spalding - or someone else in agriculture?
+Martin Solano
+Jeff Hall

+Other data layers:
+Jorge also has access to data from the department of agriculture of Panama with 1000 sampled points across Panama of soil nutrients - probably collected around agricultural systems.

+Talk to Jorge about puerto and land use classification

+GMA application for Panama

 ## 5/07, Fri - Edge effects and mature forests

 Ask Jeff Cardille about spatial autocorrelation and his regrowth algorithm.